1

 6

-These loans are guaranteed by the Small Business Administration.
-SBA loans often have lower interest rates and longer repayment terms than traditional loans, but they can be more difficult to qualify for.
+These products are guaranteed by the Small Business Administration.
+SBA products often have lower interest rates and longer repayment terms than traditional products, but they can be more difficult to qualify for.